-Environmental, health and safety (EHS) risks are regularly evaluated through internal and external audits and risk assessments, and corrective and preventive actions are launched when necessary.
-EHS related risks arising in investments are systematically evaluated in accordance with Fortum's Investment Evaluation and Approval Procedure.
+Environmental, health and safety (EHS) risks as well as social risks related to Fortum's activities are regularly evaluated through internal and external audits and risk assessments, and corrective and preventive actions are launched when necessary.
+EHS related risks together with social risks arising in investments are systematically evaluated in accordance with Fortum's Investment Evaluation and Approval Procedure.
 Environmental risks and liabilities in relation to past actions have been assessed and necessary provisions made for future remedial costs.

 Fortum actively explores opportunities in new technologies in a solar economy.
 Fortum is participating in technologies and

-projects in solar and wave energy, and in 2013 invested in the first solar plant in India.
+projects in solar and wave energy, and since 2013 Fortum has operated its first solar plant in India.
 New technologies, like bio-oil and solar, expose Fortum to new types of risks, such as IPR risks and viability of technologies.
 These, in combination with operating in new markets, add complexity.